wp-plugins/rocket-reader-speed-reader/readme.txt

 = How can I change the settings of this plugin? =
 * WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts

-= Can I disable the Rocket Reader for a specific post / page? =
+= How can I enable the Rocket Reader for a specific post / page? =
-* Yes, you can!
-Add a custom field to that specific post / page named 'disable_rocket_reader' and give it the value "Y" (for YES).
+* Add a custom field to that specific post / page named 'enable_rocket_reader' and give it the value 'Y' (for YES).
 See http://cagewebdev.com/rocket-reader/ for more info.